Lakes in Bengaluru: Quantity

 There are various boundaries and methods that have been considered when counting lakes or tanks.
 This includes the different jurisdictions of concerned government bodies such as BBMP, BDA, BMRDA; the different limits of Bangalore Metropolitan Area, Greater Bangalore, Bangalore Rural district, Bangalore Urban district; and counts mentioned in reports such as the N Lakshman Rao report of 1986.
 Over time, the expansion of the limits of the city has resulted in a transfer of lakes in the rural district to the urban district.

 Bangalore has grown in area from 69 km2 in 1949 to over 700 km2 by 2007.
 The area covered by water bodies in Greater Bangalore and Bangalore Urban has seen a sharp decline since the 1960s and 1970s.
 Greater Bangalore has seen a reduction in water cover from 20.8 km2 in 1965 to 12.5 km2 in 2018.
 A study published in 2008 found that in the heart of the city only 17 good lakes exist as against 51 healthy lakes in 1985.
 A 2020 report listed 211 lakes within BBMP boundary limits.
 There are six cascading lake series- Varthur, Puttenahalli, Hulimavu, Byramangala, Yellamallappa Chetty and Madavara.

 In 2015, a survey of all lakes in Bangalore Urban totaling 834 was completed.
 BMRDA in 2001 identified 2789 lakes (2-50 hectares in size) within its limits.
 In 2013, the jurisdiction of the minor irrigation department, BMRDA and BDA was 3578, 2789 and 596 tanks/lakes respectively.
 The Koliwad committee (2014-2016) listed 1545 lakes.
-An 2018 study by an autonomous institute under the Karnataka government counted 1521 water bodies in the Bangalore Metropolitan Area, out of which 837 were disused.
+A 2018 study by an autonomous institute under the Karnataka government counted 1521 water bodies in the Bangalore Metropolitan Area, out of which 837 were disused.